osmfj/sotmjp2022/README.md

-# State of the map Japan 2022 Website
+# State of the Map Japan 2022 Website

 ## How to preview website with Docker and Visual studio code